 I’ve been getting a little roll with enchilada making lately!

 After not making enchiladas for quite some time, I recently made Beef and Black Bean Enchiladas, and they came out great.
-When I had a chance to do some pairings with Mexican wine for a virtual tasting event coming out, I figured it was a good time for more enchiladas! (although as we will discuss, these wines from Mexico can pair with much more than Mexican food).
+When I had a chance to do some pairings with Mexican wine for a virtual tasting event, I figured it was a good time for more enchiladas! (although as we will discuss, these wines from Mexico can pair with much more than Mexican food).